Wednesday, October 01, 2025

 The Lava Tunnel

 September 13, 2025 -- A lava tunnel, or lava tube, is a natural underground cave formed by the flow of molten lava.
-Raufarholshellir is Iceland's fourth longest lava tunnel (4462 feet).
+Raufarholshellir is Iceland's fourth longest lava tunnel, at approximately 4462 feet.
 It was formed by a volcanic eruption over 5,200 years ago.
 The tunnel was first explored in 1971 and has been open to tourists since 2017.
 It is a popular tourist attraction since it is not far from Reykjavik and can be accessed year-round.
 We went our second day in Iceland.

 The volcanologist (our tour guide)

 Our tour lasted about 60 minutes and cost about $60 a piece.
 It was worth it.
 Our tour guide was very good.
 She was a volcanologist.
 Never thought I'd use that word in a sentence.
 She was very knowledgeable, but also very entertaining.
 We had to wear hard hats.
 It was cold in the tunnel, increasing so, as you got towards the end of the tunnel.
-I'd never experience such darkness until all the lights were turned off, including our head lamps.
+I had never experience such darkness until all the lights were turned off in the tunnel, including our head lamps.
 It was truly pitch black.
+Eerie feeling.

 Vivid colors